 Mink Eyelashes are Not Cruelty-Free

-“you can rest assured that the minks aren’t harmed in the process of collecting the hairs for our beautiful lashes!
-The manufacturers simply get the hairs from brushing and collecting the hairs from the animals.” – Lotus Lashes
+Lotus Lashes claims, “you can rest assured that the minks aren’t harmed in the process of collecting the hairs for our beautiful lashes!
+The manufacturers simply get the hairs from brushing and collecting the hairs from the animals.” – Lotus Lashes (NOT Cruelty-Free Brand)

 Let’s get real here.
-Mink eyelashes are not cruelty-free.
-If you want truly cruelty-free lashes where absolutely no animals are ever harmed in the process, then opt for synthetic or human hair lashes instead!
+Mink lashes are not cruelty-free.
+If you want truly cruelty-free lashes where absolutely no animals are ever harmed in the process, then opt for synthetic or human hair lashes instead.
+This is the only way to guarantee no animals were harmed or killed for our falsies.

 Here are a few cruelty-free and vegan false eyelashes available today!